 FAQ

 Isn't opening an office way more expensive than running ads?
 Up front, sometimes.
 Over time, usually not.
-Ads are a monthly rental at a price that rises every year.
-A small satellite office at a real address is a one-time setup, and the ranked Business Profile keeps producing calls without the recurring auction.
-The real comparison is renting attention forever versus owning the position, not office spend versus ad spend for a single month.
+Both are recurring: the office carries rent, someone answering that market's phone, and the standing costs any address brings.
+The difference is what the money buys.
+Ad spend is a monthly rental at a price that rises every year, and it stops working the day you stop.
+The office builds a ranked Business Profile that keeps producing calls without re-entering the auction each month.
+The real comparison is renting attention forever versus paying to hold a position you own, not office spend versus ad spend for a single month.

 Do my reviews carry over to a new location?
 No. A Business Profile's reviews are tied to that specific address, so the new listing starts at zero, same as any new competitor.
 What carries over is your ability to earn reviews fast: an existing customer base and a habit of asking after every job, which gets a new profile to a competitive review count in months rather than the year or more it takes a true newcomer with no track record.

 How do I know a nearby town is worth an office instead of more ads?
 Check whether real demand meets a top three you can actually break into.
 A town with a competitor sitting on 500+ reviews is a years-long fight, address or not.
-The full method, weighing demand, income, and competitor strength together, is in the adjacent market play.
+The full method, weighing demand, income, and competitor strength together, is in which adjacent town to pick.

 If the outer towns stay dead no matter how much you spend, spending more won't reach them.
 An address where the demand already is will.